AdobeDocs/deliverability-learn.en/help/guidance-around-changes-to-google-and-yahoo.md

 [!DNL Google] and [!DNL Yahoo] are both aware that in some cases a recipient will unsubscribe and then re-subscribe at a later date.
 While they are not willing to share the secret sauce of how they identify these situations they are working on methods to avoid penalizing senders incorrectly in these cases.

 >[!INFO]
-> For more information about how to implement list-unsubscribe for your solution please check:
+> Adobe is working on enabling “post” support on all of our email sending platforms to support our users with meeting these requirements:
-> * [!DNL Adobe Campaign Classic]: [Technical recommendations](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/campaign/acc-technical-recommendations.html?lang=en#list-unsubscribe){target="_blank"}
+> * [!DNL Adobe Campaign Classic V7/V8]: Fully supports POST 1-Click today.
+Updates to step by step setup will be published [here](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/campaign/acc-technical-recommendations.html?lang=en#list-unsubscribe){target="_blank"} by mid-January
->* [!DNL Adobe Campaign Standard]: [What is the List-Unsubscribe header?
-And how can this be implemented in ACS?](https://experienceleague.adobe.com/docs/experience-cloud-kcs/kbarticles/KA-14778.html?lang=en){target="_blank"}
+>* [!DNL Adobe Campaign Standard]: Is being updated to support POST 1-Click.
+Check back for updates soon.
+Instructions for setup will be provided [here](https://experienceleague.adobe.com/docs/experience-cloud-kcs/kbarticles/KA-14778.html?lang=en){target="_blank"}
->* [!DNL Adobe Journey Optimizer]: [Email opt-out management](https://experienceleague.adobe.com/docs/journey-optimizer/using/email/email-opt-out.html?lang=en){target="_blank"}
+>* [!DNL Adobe Journey Optimizer]: Fully supports POST 1-Click today.
+Updates to step by step setup will be published [here](https://experienceleague.adobe.com/docs/journey-optimizer/using/email/email-opt-out.html?lang=en){target="_blank"} by mid-January
 >
-> Or reach out to Adobe Customer Support team at any time.
+> Marketo: Is being updated to support POST 1-Click.
+Once ready it will be auto-applied where required.

 ## Process Unsubscribes within 2 days: